 - 1. Why is there a European School in Karlsruhe? - 2.
 The European School Karlsruhe from today: everyone can apply.
-A special school in Karlsruhe und in Baden-Württemberg
+A special school in Karlsruhe und in Baden-Württemberg - 3.
+Welcome to the school: a perfect environment

 III.
 Contact persons

 - 1. Your contact at the school - 2.
 The school website